MillerB20/Bond_Reward_to_Risk/README.md

 So by creating lists of the proper duplications and cycles, this process can create columns that can be aligned to create a table of bonds with combination properties.

-# The below tree may need to be opened in a raw format to keep the formatting
+// The below tree may need to be viewed in a raw file to keep the formatting

          [+]